 The Open Society Georgia Foundation (the Foundation) was established as a not for profit organization under the Civil Code of Georgia on 31 December 1998.
-The Foundation's founder is the Open Society Institute, a private operating foundation organized as a charitable trust under the laws of the State of New York, USA.
+The Foundation's founder is the Open Society Foundations (former Open Society Institute), a private operating foundation organized as a charitable trust under the laws of the State of New York, USA (the "Founder").